JoseAlbertoTizon/RPG_Game/readme.md

 - We did this on windows and the IDE was CLion(2023.2.2 version), so we are going to show steps that we have done:
   -After downloading SFML, extract the paste and put on C´s directories

-### Local Files

-If you would like to have local background files used in the game presentation, follow these steps:

-1. Place your background files in the `...` directory.

-2. Ensure that the filenames are correctly referenced in your code.

-### Remote Files

-??